Environmental Ethics in Islam

-It is pertinent that humans incorporate social costs in their private actions for achieving environment related SDGs.
 If we want clean air, fresh water and proper sanitation for ourselves, then we must also like these things for others living in the present age as well as those who are to come in this world in the next generations.
 Prophet Muhammad (PBUH) said that a Muslim is one who avoids harming Muslims with his tongue and hands.
 (Sahih al-Bukhari, Vol 1, Book 2, Hadith No. 9).

 Climate change and environmental degradation is a slow and cumulative process.
-To resurrect environment, the efforts also need to be cumulative and consistent.
+To protect environment, the efforts also need to be cumulative and consistent.
 A self-centric secular worldview encourages the self-centric use of private property resources.
-However, even small things done collectively and consistently can have a compounding effect.
+However, even small things done collectively and consistently can have a larger effect.
 The two-worldly view of life in Islam encourages socially responsible behaviour as one of the prime determinants of salvage in the life hereafter.
 Prophet Muhammad (PBUH) said: “If the Resurrection were established upon one of you while he has in his hand a sapling, then let him plant it.”
 (Musnad Ahmad, Hadith No. 12491).

 In another narrative, the Prophet (PBUH) was asked whether acts of charity even to the animals were rewarded by Allah or not.
 He replied: ‘yes, there is a reward for acts of charity to every beast alive.’
 (Sahih Muslim, Book 26; Hadith No. 5577).

-As mentioned earlier, almost half of the food goes wasted while on the other hand, one out of every nine people in the world suffers from hunger, according to the Food and Agriculture Organization.
+Almost half of the food goes wasted while on the other hand, one out of every nine people in the world suffers from hunger, according to the Food and Agriculture Organization.
 Islamic principles discourage conspicuous consumption on luxuries.
 The Qur’an says: “But waste not by excess: for Allah loveth not the wasters.”
-(Qur’an, 6:141) When Prophet Muhammad (PBUH) saw Sa’d performing wudu, He (PBUH) said: “What is this?
+(Al-Qur’an, Al-An’am:141) When Prophet Muhammad (PBUH) saw Sa’d performing wudu, He (PBUH) said: “What is this?
 You are wasting water.”
 Sa’d replied: “Can there be wastefulness while performing ablution?”
 Prophet Muhammad (PBUH) replied: “Yes even if you perform it in a flowing river.”
 (Ibn-e-Maja, VI, Hadith No. 425).